-I recently sat across from a senior executive at a well-known, global company and he told me, “We are not interested in breakthroughs – we are happy with incremental improvement”.
+I recently sat across from a senior executive at a well-known, global company and he told me, “We are not interested in breakthroughs–we are happy with incremental improvement”.
 I nearly fell out of my chair.
 It was almost as if he told me he was happy with his Sony Walkman or VHS player.
-However, his comments got me wondering – “What would have someone – or some organization – “fear” innovation, creativity, or breakthrough?
+However, his comments got me wondering–“What would have someone–or some organization–“fear” breakthrough, innovation, or transformation?

 Based on my continued conversation with this particular executive, and reflecting over similar conversations in the past, it occurs to me that their “fears” share some common ground: